shibumi/mnemonic/README.md

 * provide a `-m`, `--max` parameter for setting a characterlimit.
 Useful for websites with password character limit.
 * tests, tests.. tests
 * build release binaries magically via github actions
+* provide a flag for choosing the language of the used word list